-Collection of one or more host configuration metric data points This is a complex type whose value must be valid JSON.
+Collection of one or more host performance metric data points This is a complex type whose value must be valid JSON.
 The value can be provided as a string on the command line or passed in as a file using the file://path/to/file syntax.

 --generate-param-json-input option can be used to generate an example of the JSON which must be provided.
 We recommend storing this example